 The ceremony in the Church of the Holy Sepulchre -- venerated as the place of Jesus's crucifixion and resurrection -- is seen by the Vatican as the highpoint of the papal visit to the Middle East.

-The trip starting on Saturday is filled with symbolism and efforts to reach out to other denominations and faiths by a pontiff who has made his mark with a more collegiate form of leadership.
+The trip starting is filled with symbolism and efforts to reach out to other denominations and faiths by a pontiff who has made his mark with a more collegiate form of leadership.

 The 77-year-old Argentine pope will also be travelling with two old friends from Buenos Aires, Rabbi Abraham Skorka and Muslim professor Omar Abboud -- another important gesture of openness.